 Sorting through insurance policies doesn’t have to feel like a full-time job.
 Quashed makes it easy:

-Real time comparisons: Check out policies side-by-side in just minutes.
+Real-time comparisons: Check out policies side by side in just minutes.

 No Jargon: Forget the confusing terms—Quashed breaks down policies so you’ll always know what you’re getting.